-For courses taken in the winter semester of 2020 during the COVID-19 pandemic, where a candidate is seeking an exemption from writing CBEPS subjects examination CBEPS will accept a “pass” mark or equivalent instead of a specific mark such as 70 or a letter.
+For courses taken in the winter semester of 2020 during the COVID-19 pandemic, where a candidate is seeking an exemption from writing CBEPS subjects examination CBEPS will accept a “pass” mark or equivalent instead of a specific mark such as 70 or a letter grade.

 - University exemptions are based on the program accreditation carried out by the Canadian Board of Examiners for Professional Surveyors.

 - In order to receive an exemption a candidate must have graduated from the program and obtained their degree.